Insights

 Stripe's choice of launch partners alongside MPP shows clear intent.
 A headless browser (Browserbase), physical postal mail (PostalForm), food ordering (Prospect Butcher Co.), and a web search and research API (Parallel Web Systems) — picked to show both the areas agents will repeat most and the boundary “from digital into physical action.”
 A feature for automatic donations to Stripe Climate per transaction was also demoed.

-A headless browser for agents
+Browserbase (a headless browser for agents)

 Every time an agent spins up a headless browser session, payment is settled per session automatically — no humans entering card data or handling invoices.

-A postal-mail API for agents
+PostalForm (a postal-mail API for agents)

 The agent finishes the digital decision and then executes the physical postal action right after.
 A clean example of how MPP works across the boundary from digital payment into physical action, not just digital-only flows.

-Prospect Butcher Co.
+Prospect Butcher Co. (autonomous sandwich ordering)

 The agent compares menu, picks price and pickup or delivery options, and then closes payment via MPP.
 Only the final pickup-or-delivery choice is left to the human.